Dermaplaning: The Pros & Cons Every Client Should Know

 3. Better product absorption

-Without that layer of dead skin and fine hair, serums and moisturizers penetrate more effectively, making your at-home skincare work harder for you.
+Without that layer of dead skin and fine hair, serums and moisturizers penetrate more effectively so they can deliver better results.

 4. No downtime

 Unlike chemical peels or microdermabrasion, dermaplaning is gentle and non-invasive, with no peeling or flaking afterward.
-Many clients schedule it before events for that immediate glow.
+Clients often schedule it before events to take advantage of the immediate glow.

 1. Temporary results